In modern society, men are perceived to be the cheaters but it doesn’t rule out the fact that a woman can cheat on her husband or partner.

 She feels underappreciated, neglected, or ignored.
 A woman who feels more like a housekeeper, financial provider, or nanny than a wife or girlfriend is more vulnerable to finding an external situation that brings attention and appreciation for who she is rather than the functions she performs.

 She craves intimacy.
 More so than men, women feel valued and connected to their relationship partner through non-sexual emotional interaction such as touching, kissing, cuddling, gift-giving, being remembered, and most of all meaningful communication.
 Women who aren’t getting their intimacy needs met by a primary partner may look elsewhere, trying to meet those needs through sexual/romantic relationships.
-Some of these same women may also engage in alcohol/drug abuse, compulsive spending, binge or consistent overeating, etc., to compensate for the emptiness they feel.
+Some of these same women may also engage in alcohol/drug abuse, compulsive spending, binge or consistent overeating, etc., to compensate for the emptiness they feel, these problems may even be extreme a some point in which women end up needing an addiction recovery in order to get their health back

 She is bored and/or lonely.
 Women who find themselves alone at home for long periods of time, perhaps when caring for young children or even after children are grown and gone, can feel that their lives lack meaning, and they may use casual sex or deeper romantic affairs to fill the void.
 Women who have spouses or partners who are absent for long periods of time-related to work (military service, for example) may also turn to sex and affairs to fill what feels like an untenable emptiness.